feedhenry/snapscreen/README.md

 # SnapScreen
 SnapScreen is a project which demonstrates how to use Keycloak, AeroGear Unified Push Server, and OpenShift with React Native.
+It was created as a demo app for the RedHat summit (2017).

 # Installation